Amphetamine/dextroamphetamine (By mouth)

 - Extended-release capsule:

-- Take the capsule in the morning.
+- Take the capsule in the morning right after you wake up.
 You may have trouble falling asleep at night if you take it in the afternoon or evening.

 - Swallow the capsule whole.
 Do not crush, break, or chew it.